Does cashew sauce taste like cashews? No, actually it doesn’t. Or maybe it’d be more accurate to say it shouldn’t.

 This vegan cashew sauce recipe is one of the simplest things you could make in your vegan kitchen to go alongside almost every other dish imaginable.

 And it can be used in so many delicious vegan recipes, as well as served on the side or as a dip.

 I love eating this cold from the fridge, either on the side of my hot food or as a dip with raw veggie sticks.

-Another favourite of mine is the basil version, served with raw vegetable sticks.
-Oh and I’m totally addicted to the cilantro flavoured cashew sauce.
+Another variation on the cashew sauce is cashew sauce with basil added.
+And I’m totally addicted to the cilantro flavoured cashew sauce.

 When you first make this sauce, you unlock potentially hundreds of different dishes.

 - To replace mayonnaise with potato, sandwiches, salads or anywhere you’d use mayonnaise.